Islamic eschatology: Resurrection theories

-The trials, tribulations and details associated with it are detailed in the Quran and the hadith (sayings of Muhammad); these have been elaborated on in creeds, Quranic commentaries (tafsịrs), theological writing, eschatological manuals to provide more details and a sequence of events on the Day.
+The trials, tribulations and details associated with resurrection are detailed in the Quran and the hadith (sayings of Muhammad), and have been elaborated on in creeds (aqidahs), Quranic commentaries (tafsịrs), theological writing, and eschatological manuals to provide more details and a sequence of events on the Day.
 Islamic expositors and scholarly authorities who have explained the subject in detail include al-Ghazali, Ibn Kathir, Ibn Majah, Muhammad al-Bukhari, and Ibn Khuzaymah.

 Lesser Resurrection

-Small Resurrection (al-qiyamah al-sughra) happens, when the soul is separated from the body.
-The soul then turns to the afterlife (akhira or malakut), where it is interrogated by two angels, Munkar and Nakir.
+Small Resurrection (al-qiyamah al-sughra) refers to a person's death when their soul is separated from their body and begins its journey in the afterlife (akhira or malakut).

-This grave period is known as the Barzakh, similar to the intermediate state in Christianity.
+This period—known as the Barzakh—is similar to the intermediate state in Christianity.
+Like purgatory, its "torture of the grave" involves suffering for the sinful.
+It is found in epitaphs from the eighth-century and early Islamic traditions", far enough back to have achieved the "status of dogma" in the Muslim world, brought up in "invocations, funeral prayers, sermons, and popular literature".